Skip to content

 H-hat Heather

 H-hat defines some rules and concepts to its paradigm so programmers can understand how to use it.
-However, it does not explicitly implement a particular syntax or interpreter/JIT/compiler.
+However, it does not explicitly implement a particular syntax or interpreter/JIT/AOT compiler.
 The main idea is to give programmers freedom to develop their own syntax and/or interpreter/compiler versions that are compatible with those rules.

 New reference dialects may emerge in the future.